highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

 **Miscellaneous equations**

-One important miscellanneous equation is the CO2 constraint **eq_co2_budget**.
+One important miscellanneous equation is the CO2 constraint (**eq_co2_budget**).
 It limits the total CO2 emissions to be lower than a given value.
 The constraints scale with demand and as such indicate a maximum average emission intensity.
 By default, the intensity is 2gCO2/kWh.

 Additionally, the model includes a set of submodules, containing various features.
 In general, these can be controlled by an IF statement.

 Module for storage
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The option of modelling storage in highRES is controlled in the following IF statement
+The option of modelling storage in highRES is controlled in the $setglobal statement, whereas the IF statement loads the external storage submodule.

 .. code-block:: gams